xrdocs/design/_blogs/2020-02-15-cin-design-guide.md

 </pre>
 </div>

-**Note:** ABR Loopback 0 on domain boundary is part of both IGP processes together with same “prefix-sid absolute” value
+**Note:** ABR Loopback 0 on domain boundary is part of both IGP processes together with same “prefix-sid absolute” value, giving resiliency to the border.

 **Note:** The prefix SID can be configured as either _absolute_ or _index_.
 The _index_ configuration is required for interop with nodes using a different SRGB.